 In November 1989, a ministerial conference at Noordwijk, Netherlands - the first high-level political meeting to focus on climate change with substantial developing country presence - recommended a framework convention and said industrialised nations had 'specific responsibilities' to tackle climate change.
 What were these responsibilities?
 Hard negotiations by the US ensured the declaration's text remained vague on specific targets to cut emissions.

-It was in April 1990, at the New Delhi Conference of Select Developing Countries, that developing countries first formulated their climate policy.
+of Select Developing Countries, that developing countries first formulated their climate policy.
 The conference placed the primary responsibility of climate change mitigation on industrialised nations.
 Developing countries were clear that they: